Irreducibility and locus of complex roots of polynomials related to Fermat's Last Theorem: Introduction

-To conclude the introduction, we note that several articles (see, for example, \cite{JS}, \cite{KT}, \cite{FKP}, \cite{SP}) investigate the irreducibility and Galois groups of similar polynomials, referred to as \textit{truncated binomial expansions}.
-These works provide useful context, though they do not address our results or questions directly.
+We also mention that a number of papers (see, for example, \cite{JS}, \cite{KT}, \cite{FKP}, \cite{SP}) investigate the irreducibility and Galois groups of related families of polynomials, often referred to as \textit{truncated binomial expansions}.
+The latter provide useful context, though they do not address our results or questions directly.